- Non-small cell lung cancer treatment

-These drugs block the abnormal ALK protein and can shrink tumors in patients whose lung cancers have the ALK gene change.
+These drugs can often shrink tumors in people whose lung cancers have the ALK gene change.
 Although they can help after chemo has stopped working, they are often used instead of chemo in people whose cancers have the ALK gene rearrangement.